BACK

 Storing Food for Flavor and Safety

-We all know that the primary function of refrigeration is to keep food cool.
+Even if you're not a market refrigeration tech, we all know that the primary function of refrigeration is to keep food cool.
 Easy, right?

-Refrigeration can reduce the risk of all of these bacterial infections.
+The good news is that proper refrigeration can reduce the risk of all of these bacterial infections.
 Cold temperatures inhibit the growth of microorganisms that cause foodborne illness.
-The cold may even destroy some of those microbes.
-The recommended maximum refrigeration temperature is 40° Fahrenheit (4° Celsius).
+The recommendation is to keep refrigerator temperatures at or below 40° Fahrenheit (4° Celsius).

 There’s more to it than temperature, though.
 Air circulation is also vital to proper refrigeration.

-Freezing food
+Freezing Food

 The answer: you can store food in a freezer indefinitely to avoid spoilage.
 However, just because you can doesn’t mean you should.

 Some foods also don’t freeze well.
 While you can freeze pretty much anything except canned foods and shelled eggs, it’s not a good idea to freeze cream sauces, mayonnaise, lettuce, and cottage cheese if you don’t want poor-quality food.
-Sour cream, yogurts, and other refrigerated dairy products tend to separate when frozen, making them feel strange and taste bland.
+Sour cream, yogurts, and other refrigerated dairy products also tend to separate when frozen, making them feel strange and taste bland.

-Defrost cycles
+Defrost Cycles

 There are a few controls and strategies you can use to facilitate the defrosting process.
 We’ll briefly cover a few common ones.